-Elray beneficially owns 1,318,000 shares of common stock, 23.1% of our total voting shares; however such shares are subject to the Voting Agreement, discussed in greater detail above under Note 12 Subsequent Events-Elray and Luxor Settlement Agreement, in the footnotes to our unaudited condensed consolidated financial statements included above under "Part I - Financial Information" - "Item 1.
-Financial Statements", pursuant to which Elray provided Blair Jordan, our Chief Executive Officer and director the right to vote such shares (as discussed in greater detail below), and also holds warrants to purchase up to 3,000,000 shares of common stock with an exercise price of \$1.68 per share, which if exercised for cash, would result in Elray holding 4,318,000 voting shares, or 49.7% of our then total voting shares.
+Elray beneficially owns 1,318,000 shares of common stock, 21.8% of our total voting shares; however such shares are subject to a Voting Agreement, pursuant to which Elray provided Blair Jordan, our Chief Executive Officer and director the right to vote such shares (as discussed in greater detail below), as well as the Elray Settlement Agreement whereby the Company agreed to acquire such 1,318,000 shares.
+Elray also holds warrants to purchase up to 3,000,000 shares of common stock with an exercise price of \$1.68 per share, which if exercised for cash, would result in Elray holding 4,318,000 voting shares, or 47.8% of our then total voting shares.
 As a result, Elray, if it exercises its warrants, could have a significant influence on the stockholder vote.
-Consequently, it could have the ability to influence matters affecting our stockholders and therefore exercise significant control in determining the outcome of a number of corporate transactions or other matters, including (i) making amendments to our certificate of incorporation; (ii) whether to approve the issuance additional shares of common stock and preferred stock, including to itself; (iii) election of directors; and (iv) any merger or significant corporate transactions, including with itself or other related parties.
+Consequently, it could have the ability to influence matters affecting our stockholders and therefore exercise significant control in determining the outcome of a number of corporate transactions or other matters, including (i) making amendments to our certificate of incorporatior; (ii) whether to approve the issuance additional shares of common stock and preferred stock, including to itself; (iii) election of directors; and (iv) any merger or significant corporate transactions, including with itself or other related parties.
 As a potential investor in the Company, you should keep in mind that even if you own shares of our common stock and wish to vote them at annual or special stockholder meetings, your shares may have little effect on the outcome of corporate decisions due to Elray's potential ownership.
 The interests of Elray may not coincide with our interests or the interests of other stockholders.